SqlQuantumLeap/BinaryFormatter/README.md

 1. Right-click on the `Binary Formatter` shortcut and select **Properties**
 1. Go to the **Shortcut** tab
 1. In the **Target:** text field, add any combination of the following options to the right of `...BinaryFormatter.exe`:
     * An `<integer>` &gt;= 1 (for ChunkSize).
-I find that a value between 40 and 70 works best for scripts that will be posted online, and up to 10,000 (the default) is fine for Assemblies in release scripts.
+I find that a value between 39 and 70 works best for scripts that will be posted online, and up to 10,000 (the default) is fine for Assemblies in release scripts.
     * `/Clipboard`
     * `/Console`
     * `/NoFile`
 1. For the **Run:** drop-down, select **Minimized**
 1. Click the **OK** button

 And, you can even have multiple shortcuts, each one with a different combination of options :smile: .

+### Example Target:

+I use the following for testing.
+I use a ChunkSize of 39 since 39 bytes * 2 = 78 characters, plus 1 for the backslash = 79 characters total on all but the final line (unless there is only a single line, then no backslash), which is under the 80 character limit of some environments.

+`...BinaryFormatter.exe 39 /Clipboard /NoFile`

 ## Roadmap